-Particular Course Requirements The Preliminary course is a prerequisite for the HSC course.
+The Preliminary course is a prerequisite for the HSC course.

-Assessment: HSC Course only External Assessment Weighting Internal Assessment Weighting A three-hour written examination in four parts, including short answer 100 Knowledge and understanding of course content 40 and extended response questions.
-Each section is worth 25 marks with questions of various Historical skills in the analysis and evaluation of sources and interpretations 20 weightings Historical inquiry and research 20 Communication of historical understanding in appropriate forms 20 100 100
+External Assessment Weighting Internal Assessment Weighting A three-hour written examination in 100 Knowledge and understanding 40 four parts, including short answer of course content and extended response questions.
+Historical skills in the analysis 20 Each section is worth 25 marks and evaluation of sources and with questions of various interpretations weightings Historical inquiry and research 20 Communication of historical 20 understanding in appropriate forms 100 100